bootstrap-vue/bootstrap-vue/docs/SETUP.md

 commonjs2      | Webpack 1 / ...              | `dist/bootstrap-vue.common.js`
 UMD            | Browser                      | `dist/bootstrap-vue.js`

-## Migrating a project already using Bootstrap
-If you've already been using Bootstrap 4, there are a couple adjustments you may need to make to your project:

-- remove the bootstrap.js file from your page scripts or build pipeline
-- if Bootstrap is the only thing relying on jQuery, you can safely remove it—bootstrap-vue **does not** depend on jQuery
-- don't forget to include the `bootstrap-vue.css` file!

 ## Advanced Tips

 ### auto generated ids